gidoBOSSftw5731/ProjectSpicyDNS/README.md

 In theory, in a low-memory environment, just caching NS records would significantly speed up queries while using less memory, but I am optimizing this for total caching capacity, bar none.

 It could be argued that the number of domains that this would actually enhance is very small, but in a world of 5 minute TTL's and COVID-19 wiping out schools for a month, I ask you, why not do it *anyway*...

+Credit to Miek Gieben for his DNS library, as it is the backbone of this system.